Dublin landmarks

 The Romanesque and Gothic church of early England is the seat of the Anglican Bishop of Dublin and Glendalough.
 It is the second most important Anglican church after Armagh.
 Until 1871 it was the state church, where the officials of the crown were introduced.

-The foundations of the church date back to 1038 when a wooden church was built here under the first Bishop of Dublin.
+The foundations of the church date back to 1038, when a wooden church was built here under the first bishop of Dublin.
 The conqueror of Dublin, the Anglo-Norman Strongbow, commissioned this building in 1172.
-The Augustinian order looked after it.
-After the dissolution of the monastery in 1541, the dean replaced him in this task.
+The Augustinian Order initially looked after it.
+After the dissolution of the monastery in 1541, the dean took over this task.

 Attractions

 The crypt contains strange exhibits such as a mummified cat.
-In the 1860s, a rat was found in an organ pipe.
+In the 1860s a rat was also found in an organ pipe.
 A cage on the wall of St Laud's Chapel contains the relic of the heart of St Laurence O'Toole.
-In the chapel there are still floor tiles from the Middle Ages.
+The chapel still has medieval floor tiles.
 A 12th-century archway leads to the south transept.
-In front of it are the foundations of the chapter house from the early 13th century.
-The 25 m high nave has some early Gothic arches.
+In front of this are the foundations of the early 13th-century chapter house.
+The 25m-high nave has some early Gothic arches.

-On the north side, the 13th-century wall slopes outwards by up to 50 cm due to the soft ground.
-The "Strongbow" monument in the side aisle probably does not show the national hero in his armour.
-But he is buried in this church.
-Perhaps the half figure is part of his tomb.
-The mayor's seat is in the northern aisle.
-It is only when used by Dublin's city fathers that it is brought to the front of the ship.
-It features a city coat of arms and a holder for the official staff.
+On the north side, the 13th century wall leans outwards by up to 50cm due to the soft ground.
+The Strongbow monument in the aisle probably does not depict the national hero in his armour.
+But he is certainly buried in this church.
+Perhaps the half-length figure is part of his tomb.
+The Mayor's seat is in the north aisle.
+It is only moved to the front of the aisle when used by the city fathers of Dublin.
+It features a city coat of arms and a holder for the staff of office.

 St. Patrick's Cathedral - one of the Dublin sights for Catholics